Sync files from your Mac to iPhone or iPad

 Connect your device to your Mac.

 You can connect your device using a USB or USB-C cable or using a Wi-Fi connection.
-To turn on Wi-Fi syncing, see Sync content between your Mac and iPhone or iPad over Wi-Fi.
+See Sync content between your Mac and iPhone or iPad over Wi-Fi.

 In the Finder on your Mac, select the device in the Finder sidebar.

-If you connect your device to your Mac using a USB cable and don’t see the device in the Finder sidebar, see If your device doesn’t appear in the sidebar when syncing.
+If you connect your device to your Mac using a USB cable and don’t see the device in the Finder sidebar, see If your device doesn’t appear in the sidebar.

 A list of the apps on your device that support file sharing appears.